jonathaningram/dark-omen/cmd/spr-dump/README.md

 ## Installation

-Use `go get` to download and install the program
+Use `go get` to download and install the program.

 ```shell
 go get github.com/jonathaningram/dark-omen/cmd/spr-dump